aeronson/fs-view/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+# UI NOTES
+if video aspect ratio >=1 (horizontal)
+    video block on top.
+    play controls under video
+    slider & chart under video beside play controls

+if video aspect ratio < 1 (vertical)
+    video block on left
+    play controls to the right of video slider and chart under the play controls to the right of video